Skip to Main Content

 Michele Shuster

-Michèle Shuster, Ph.D., is an associate professor in the biology department at New Mexico State University in Las Cruces, New Mexico.
-She focuses on the scholarship of teaching and learning and teaches introductory biology, microbiology, and cancer biology classes at the undergraduate level, as well as working on several K–12 science education programs.
-Michèle is involved in mentoring graduate students and postdoctoral fellows in effective teaching, preparing the next generation of undergraduate educators.
+Michèle Shuster, Ph.D., is the Associate Dean for Research in the College of Arts and Sciences at New Mexico State University in Las Cruces, New Mexico.
+In her life as a Professor in the Biology Department, she focused on biology teaching and learning and taught introductory biology, microbiology, and cancer biology classes at the undergraduate level.
+She has also worked on several STEM education grants.
+Michèle has mentored graduate students and postdoctoral fellows in effective teaching, thereby preparing the next generation of undergraduate educators.
 She is the recipient of numerous teaching awards, including the Westhafer Award for Teaching Excellence at NMSU.
-Michèle received her Ph.D. from the Sackler School of Graduate Biomedical Sciences at Tufts University School of Medicine, where she studied meiotic chromosome segregation in yeast.
+Michèle received her Ph.D. from the Graduate School of Biomedical Sciences at Tufts University School of Medicine, where she studied meiotic chromosome segregation in yeast.

 Headshot of Janet Vigna